Sylius/Sylius/docs/cookbook/promotions/custom-catalog-promotion-action.rst

 How to add a custom catalog promotion action?
 =============================================

-Adding a new, custom catalog promotion action to your shop should become a quite helpful extension to your own Catalog Promotions.
+Adding a new, custom catalog promotion action to your shop may become a quite helpful extension to your own Catalog Promotions.
 You can create your own calculator tailored to your product catalog to attract as many people as possible.

 Let's try to implement the new **Catalog Promotion Action** in this cookbook that will lower the price of the product